Coverage Adequacy: Are You Actually Protected?

 Why it matters: If you have a side gig delivering or driving passengers and you're involved in an accident, your personal policy may leave you completely unprotected during the period between accepting a ride and activating the app's commercial coverage.

 What to look for: Ask your insurer about a rideshare endorsement or commercial use add-on.
 Most major carriers offer this at a modest additional cost.
+Understanding what your policy actually excludes is essential to avoiding a surprise denied claim.

 The Claims Process: What to Expect When Things Go Wrong